DavidWells/davidwells.io-v1/content/blog/2016-04-08-using-the-css-nope-selector.md

 Are other global CSS selectors messing with your code? **NOPE** =)

-When getting ultra specific with selectors you can override third party CSS pretty easily.
+When getting ultra-specific with selectors you can override third party CSS pretty easily.

 ## NOPE selector specificity in action